vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML && CSS/Test/README.md

 1. What is HTML?

-2. What are Tags?
+2. What are tags?

-3. Do all HTML tags have end tag?
+3. Do all HTML tags have a closing tag?

 4. What is the difference between HTML elements and tags?